 WRIGHT, P.M. and MCMAHAN, G.C.
 (2011) Exploring human capital: putting human back into strategic human resource management.
 Human Resource Management Journal.
 Vol 21, No 2.
 April. pp93-104.

 CIPD members can use our online journals to find articles from over 300 journal titles relevant to HR.

 Members and People Management subscribers can see articles on the People Management website.

-She is interested in how the people profession can contribute to good work through technology.
+Hayfa is the CIPD's Senior Research Adviser in Data, Technology and AI.
+She has been writing for the HR community since 2012 and is interested in how the people profession can contribute to good work through technology.